Making the most of your TFSA dollars

 Discretionary income

 If you have more income than you need to live on, consider investing the difference in a TFSA.
-Since you’re already paying tax on it and investing the remainder, why not let it grow tax-free?
-This excess income may be in the form of forced registered retirement income fund (RRIF) minimum withdrawals due to age or taking Canada Penson Plan (CPP) or Quebec Pension Plan (QPP) income but still working.
+Since you’re already paying tax on it and investing the remainder, why not let it grow tax free?
+This excess income may be in the form of forced registered retirement income fund (RRIF) minimum withdrawals due to age, or taking Canada Penson Plan (CPP) or Quebec Pension Plan (QPP) income, but still working.
 It could also be from receiving excess income from mutual fund distributions or from the many investments that provide an income stream that’s primarily a return of capital, such as Series T funds.

 Impact on income-tested benefits

 Federal income-tested benefits such as Old Age Security (OAS), the Guaranteed Income Supplement (GIS), and child tax benefits won’t be impacted by TFSA assets or withdrawals.
-Other provincial programs such as disability support, student loans, or nursing homes that factor in assets and/or income may be impacted.
+Other provincial programs such as disability support, student loans, or nursing homes that factor in assets or income may be impacted.
 The impact is likely a reduction of such benefits, but this varies by province and program.

-Investment options with Manulife
+Investment options with Manulife Investment Management

 Manulife and its subsidiaries provide a range of investments and services.

 Mutual funds from Manulife Investment Management can help meet your specific financial needs throughout your life.
 Whether you’re just starting out, accumulating wealth, or nearing/in retirement, mutual funds offered by Manulife Investment Management can provide you with solutions to help build a portfolio that meets your needs.
-Manulife is committed to providing quality investment products and services.
+Manulife Investment Management is committed to providing quality investment products and services.

-MK2246E 04/21
+MK2246E 05/23

 Tax, Retirement & Estate Planning Services Team